-With my work, I sit in front of the computer most of the day, researching dividend stocks, writing about dividend stocks, and communicating with my subscribers about dividend stocks.
+With my work, I spend most days sitting in front of the computer, researching dividend stocks, writing about dividend stocks, and communicating with my subscribers about dividend stocks.
 And yet, I rarely take notice of individual stock prices.
 I check how my total account balance is faring for the day, but couldn’t tell you which stocks are up and which are down.
 A recent personal realization illustrates how I see stock prices.

 Here is a recent personal anecdote.

-A few weeks ago, I happened to notice the Starwood Property Trust (STWD) share price was up over $23 per share.
+A few months ago, I happened to notice the Starwood Property Trust (STWD) share price was up over $23 per share.
 In my head, it was still trading in the high-teens.
-This stock is not a minor player in my recommendations list.
 Starwood has been a Dividend Hunter stock since I launched the service in 2014, and it is my personal largest stock position.
 I have been accumulating shares since 2014.
 Yet, I was not paying attention to the share price and was pleasantly surprised at the $23 value.

 My laissez-faire attitude is because I know Starwood will continue to pay its large and stable dividend through the ups and downs of the stock market.